New models sought for Pacific fisheries surveillance

 A review of the programme by the Forum Fisheries Agency is being presented to Pacific ministers in Solomon Islands this week.

-The agency's Director General, James Movick, said the system had been a huge success and the aim was to keep up quality while getting Pacific countries to carry more of the cost.
+The agency's Director General, James Movick, says the system has been a huge success and the aim is to maintain quality while getting Pacific countries to carry more of the cost.

-"A large part of the effort that we will be undertaking with our member countries is to strengthen their national management capacities in order to manage their own surveillance programs to the extent they wish to or need to and to derive a fair amount of cost recovery that that allows them to cover their costs while not being unduly punitive or onerous on the boats themselves."
+JM: It's been successful but it's relied heavily on donor development partners.
+Increasingly, donor funding is becoming more limited and besides, many donors are saying 'well we've been funding this for the last 10 years, how are you going to sustain it?'
+And those are legitimate questions.
+So looking at a higher degree of cost recovery, and a large part of the effort that we will be undertaking with our member countries is to strengthen their national management capacities in order to manage their own surveillance programmes to the extent that they wish to or need to, and to derive a fair amount of cost recovery that allows them to cover their costs while not being unduly punitive or onerous on the boats themselves.

-James Movick said the FFA was keeping an eye on new surveillance technology as a cost-effective method of monitoring in the future.
+James Movick says the FFA is keeping an eye on new surveillance technology as a cost-effective method of monitoring in the future.